brianjp93/lolsite/README.md

 - [x] per game rank average
     * apply player ranks to participant data

+- [ ] Add task queue and separate server for consuming periodic and delayed tasks
+    * this will be a larger addition and will require more money to be spent.
+I definitely want to do this at some point but not sure when :l

 # Other Technical Information

 Take a look at [techspec.md](techspec.md) for more information on how the site is ticking.

+# Copyright

+I intend to make the code for this project public.
+In the case that I do, I am not allowing copying of this code but hope that those interested can learn something from seeing it.
+I also hope that I might get people to make contributions.
+We'll see how it goes.
+I am intentionally not including a license.
+I do not wish for other's to copy this work.